Home » Bitcoin Trading Guide

 Key features of Bitcoin futures

-The futures market allows traders to bet in any direction they want — long or short.
-Going long (buying) means betting that the price of an asset will rise, while going short means betting that the asset’s price will decline.
+The futures market allows you to trade in any direction you want — long or short.
+Going long (buying) means anticipating that the price of an asset will rise, while going short is when you expect an asset to depreciate in value.

 The analysis is the same as with spot trading.
 Some traders use indicators to generate signals, while others focus mainly on price action.
-The key thing is that futures traders use leverage to increase their position sizes and profit potential, and this comes with a very significant problem: a losing trade can be liquidated by the exchange to protect the funds they lent to the trader.
+The key thing is that futures traders use leverage to increase their position size and profit potential, and this comes with a very significant problem: a losing trade can be liquidated by the exchange to protect the funds it lent to the trader.

-In order words, while your trade on the spot market can never be liquidated because you own the physical asset (Bitcoin), your trade on the futures market can be liquidated if the loss gets to a certain amount.
+In other words, while your trade on the spot market cannot be liquidated because you own the physical asset (Bitcoin), your trade on the futures market can be liquidated if your losses escalate to a specific amount.

 The table below highlights the difference between the Bitcoin spot and futures markets.